psnewer/nautilus_trader/docs/developer_guide/adapters.md

 - **Rust core** for networking clients and performance-critical operations.
 - **Python layer** for integrating Rust clients into the platform's data and execution engines.

-Good references for consistent patterns are currently:
+Good references for standardized patterns are currently:

 - OKX
 - BitMEX